open-zaak/open-zaak/docs/installation/deployment/single_server.rst

 ============

-The application is deployed as Docker containers, of which the images are available on `docker hub`_.
+The application is deployed as Docker containers, of which the images are available on `Docker hub`_.
 Traffic is routed to the server, where the web server (nginx) handles SSL termination and proxies the requests to the application containers.